Gray settles down after rough start, Rockies beat Reds 5-4

 The bullpen did its part, too – Mike Dunn pitched around a leadoff single in the seventh and Adam Ottavino did the same in the eighth.
 Wade Davis struck out two of three in the ninth to earn his major league-leading 18th save.

+”I’m glad I was able to get a hit against a righty.
+It gives me the confidence of, hey, I can hit against righties, too, not just lefties,” Cuevas said. ”Hopefully in situations like that in the future, they give me that vote of confidence and throw me out there.”

 It was another rough outing for Romano, who lasted 5 1/3 innings and permitted five runs.
-The right-hander has given up 18 runs over his last 12 2/3 innings.
+The right-hander has given up 18 runs over his last 12 2/3 innings during a three-game skid.

+”I felt my stuff, the way I felt, was better than my numbers today,” Romano said. ”Still, another loss.”

 Eugenio Suarez hit a two-run homer and leads the NL with 40 RBIs.
 Joey Votto had a single and a double in the opener of a nine-game road swing.
 The Reds are 9-15 away from home.